insanrizky/golang-webservice-example/README.md

 ## 2. Install Dependencies
 ### github.com/go-sql-driver/mysql
+it is used for connecting go with mysql database (driver)
 ```sh
 $ go get github.com/go-sql-driver/mysql
 ```

 ### golang.org/x/crypto/bcrypt
+it is used for encrypt password using bcrypt algorithm
 ```sh
 $ go get golang.org/x/crypto/bcrypt
 ```